TutorialsLast Updated Aug 26, 20248 min read

 New EC2 instance

-Next, you need to create a new key pair.
+Scroll down to create a new key pair for authentication.
 If you already have an existing key pair, you can select it from the dropdown.

-Warning: Do not proceed without create a key pair as you will not be able to connect to your instance.
+Warning: Do not proceed without creating or selecting a key pair as you will not be able to connect to your instance.

 Create a new key pair